How to Create a Kick-Butt Crowdfunding Campaign on Your Own Website

 If you want to run things, do keep in mind: building and running a campaign (not to mention the everyday, routine tasks for your site) are no small to-dos, especially when playing manager.
 While success is never guaranteed, you can increase your chances of meeting your goals through commitment, grit, and a wide arsenal of tools: strong planning, social media mastery, technical prowess, exhaustive advertising and PR work, tip-top customer service, and patience — especially during the tricky, sometimes complicated, aspects of a campaign.
-(And it’s okay to outsource and automate where you can).
+(And it’s OK to outsource and automate where you can).
 You need to stand out — that takes work.
 But that’s what we’re here to help you do.
 Read on.

 DIY Crowdfunding: How to Host a Campaign on Your Site

 So now you’ve got the why.
 Let’s talk how.
 Start small and follow these steps: